TheNeverChosen/remote-lab-back/README.md

     "password": "5uper_S3cr3t_P4s5"
   }
   ```

+### Logout

+Logs out the user out of the system and removes the client-side session cookie.

+- Route: `/auth/logout`
+- Method: `GET`

 ### Check Auth
 Verifies whether the current client is authenticated, with an ongoing session.
 Returns a JSON with boolean value `isAuth` (`false`: not logged, `true`: logged).